About Military Hazardous Duty Incentive Pay

 Entitlement ceases on the effective date published in orders for termination of such duty or the date the member is detached from and no longer required to perform the hazardous duty, whichever occurs first.
-When a member commences hazardous duty on a date other than the first day of a month, or terminates that duty on a date other than the 30th day of a month (28th or 29th of February, as appropriate) and otherwise meets the requirements for the month, then he or she is entitled to a prorated portion of the rate of pay for the month.
+When a member commences hazardous duty on a date other than the first day of a month, or terminates that duty on a date other than the 30th day of a month (or February 28 or 29, as appropriate) and otherwise meets the requirements for the month, then he or she is entitled to a prorated portion of the rate of pay for the month.

 Members who qualify for incentive pay for more than one type of hazardous duty may receive no more than two payments for the same period.

 Military service members who are part of the aircrew are eligible for a form of hazardous duty incentive pay more commonly known as flight pay.
 The following table reflects the current level of HDIP for each paygrade.

 |Hazardous Duty Pay (Crew Member Non-AWAC)|